An eye on the future – how will media search develop?

 - New Methods of Image Search – keynote by Prof. Dr. Kai-Uwe Barthel

 - Vision of Future Search – Business Perspectives from the Image Industry – Alfonso Gutierrez, President of CEPIC

 - The Amazon Rekognition system – Adrian Hornsby, Technology Evangelist of Amazon Web Services

-- Create, find and use your content when you need it – speaker from Bynder
+- Create, find and use your content when you need it – Daniel Schafrat, Global Head of Solutions of Bynder

 - Artificial Intelligence with a Vision – Michael Vaccarino, Manager, Business Team of Clarifai